fvGP#

 Parameters:

-• noise_variances (np.ndarray or list, optional) – An numpy array or list defining the uncertainties/noise in the y_data in form of a point-wise variance.
-Shape (V, No) if np.ndarray.
-If y_data is a list then the noise_variances should be a list.
-Note: if no noise_variances are provided here, the gp_noise_function callable will be used; if the callable is not provided, the noise variances will be set to abs(np.mean(y_data)) / 100.0.
-If noise covariances are required (correlated noise), make use of the gp_noise_function.
+• noise_variances (np.ndarray, optional) – A numpy array defining the uncertainties/noise in the y_data in form of a point-wise variance.
+Shape (V, No).
+If y_data has np.nan entries, the corresponding noise_variances have to be np.nan.
+Note: if no noise_variances are provided here, the noise_function callable will be used; if the callable is not provided, the noise variances will be set to abs(np.mean(y_data)) / 100.0.
+If noise covariances are required (correlated noise), make use of the noise_function.
 Only provide a noise function OR noise_variances, not both.

 • compute_device (str, optional) – One of cpu or gpu, determines how linear algebra computations are executed.
 The default is cpu.
-For “gpu”, pytorch has to be installed manually.
+For gpu, pytorch or cupy has to be installed manually.
+For advanced options see args.
 If gp2Scale is enabled but no kernel is provided, the choice of the compute_device will be particularly important.
 In that case, the default Wendland kernel will be computed on the cpu or the gpu which will significantly change the compute time depending on the compute architecture.

-• gp_kernel_function (Callable, optional) – A symmetric positive definite covariance function (a kernel) that calculates the covariance between data points.
-It is a function of the form k(x1,x2,hyperparameters).
-The input x1 a N1 x Di+1 array of positions, x2 is a N2 x Di+1 array of positions, the hyperparameters argument is a 1d array of length N depending on how many hyperparameters are initialized.
-The default is a stationary anisotropic kernel (fvgp.GP.default_kernel) which performs automatic relevance determination (ARD).
+• kernel_function (Callable, optional) – A symmetric positive definite covariance function (a kernel) that calculates the covariance between data points.
+It is a function of the form k(x1,x2,hyperparameters, [args]). args is optional and is used to make fvgp.GP.args available.
+The input x1 is a N1 x Di+1 array of positions, x2 is a N2 x Di+1 array of positions, the hyperparameters argument is a 1d array of length N depending on how many hyperparameters are initialized.
+The default is a stationary anisotropic kernel (fvgp.GP.default_kernel()) which performs automatic relevance determination (ARD).
 The task direction is simply considered an additional dimension.
 This kernel should only be used for tests and in the simplest of cases.
 The output is a matrix, an N1 x N2 numpy array.
+This callable receives the full hyperparameter vector but must only use the indices reserved for the kernel (disjoint from mean and noise indices).

-• gp_kernel_function_grad (Callable, optional) – A function that calculates the derivative of the gp_kernel_function with respect to the hyperparameters.
+• kernel_function_grad (Callable, optional) – A function that calculates the derivative of the kernel_function with respect to the hyperparameters.
 If provided, it will be used for local training (optimization) and can speed up the calculations.
 It accepts as input x1 (a N1 x Di + 1 array of positions), x2 (a N2 x Di + 1 array of positions) and hyperparameters (a 1d array of length Di+2 for the default kernel).
-The default is a finite difference calculation.
-If ram_economy is True, the function’s input is x1, x2, direction (int), and hyperparameters (numpy array).
+The default is an analytical gradient for the default kernel or a finite difference calculation otherwise.
+If ram_economy is True, the function’s input is x1, x2, hyperparameters (numpy array), and a direction (int).
 The output is a numpy array of shape (len(hps) x N).
 If ram_economy is False, the function’s input is x1, x2, and hyperparameters.
 The output is a numpy array of shape (len(hyperparameters) x N1 x N2).
 See ram_economy.

-• gp_mean_function_grad (Callable, optional) – A function that evaluates the gradient of the gp_mean_function at a set of input positions with respect to the hyperparameters.
+• prior_mean_function_grad (Callable, optional) – A function that evaluates the gradient of the prior_mean_function at a set of input positions with respect to the hyperparameters.
 It accepts as input an array of positions (of size N1 x Di+1) and hyperparameters (a 1d array of length Di+2 for the default kernel).
 The return value is a 2d array of shape (len(hyperparameters) x N1).
-If None is provided, either zeros are returned since the default mean function does not depend on hyperparameters, or a finite-difference approximation is used if gp_mean_function is provided.
+If None is provided, either zeros are returned since the default mean function does not depend on hyperparameters, or a finite-difference approximation is used if prior_mean_function is provided.

-• gp_noise_function (Callable, optional) – The noise function is a callable f(x,hyperparameters) that returns a vector (1d np.ndarray) of len(x), a matrix of shape (length(x),length(x)) or a sparse matrix of the same shape.
+• noise_function (Callable, optional) – The noise function is a callable f(x,hyperparameters, [args]) that returns a vector (1d np.ndarray) of len(x), a matrix of shape (length(x),length(x)) or a sparse matrix of the same shape.
+The third argument args is optional.
 The input x is a numpy array of shape (N x Di+1).
 The hyperparameter array is the same that is communicated to mean and kernel functions.
 Only provide a noise function OR a noise variance vector, not both.
+This callable receives the full hyperparameter vector but must only use the indices reserved for the noise function (disjoint from kernel and mean indices).

-• gp_noise_function_grad (Callable, optional) – A function that evaluates the gradient of the gp_noise_function at an input position with respect to the hyperparameters.
-It accepts as input an array of positions (of size N x Di+1) and hyperparameters (a 1d array of length D+1 for the default kernel).
+• noise_function_grad (Callable, optional) – A function that evaluates the gradient of the noise_function at an input position with respect to the hyperparameters.
+It accepts as input an array of positions (of size N x Di+1) and hyperparameters (a 1d array of length Di+1 for the default kernel).
 The return value is a 2d np.ndarray of shape (len(hyperparameters) x N) or a 3d np.ndarray of shape (len(hyperparameters) x N x N).
-If None is provided, either zeros are returned since the default noise function does not depend on hyperparameters, or, if gp_noise_function is provided but no noise function, a finite-difference approximation will be used.
+If None is provided, either zeros are returned since the default noise function does not depend on hyperparameters, or, if noise_function is provided but no noise function gradient, a finite-difference approximation will be used.
 The same rules regarding ram_economy as for the kernel definition apply here.
+That means the function will have an additional direction parameter.

 • gp2Scale (bool, optional) – Turns on gp2Scale.
 This will distribute the covariance computations across multiple workers.
 This is an advanced feature for HPC GPs up to 10 million data points.
 If gp2Scale is used, the default kernel is an anisotropic Wendland kernel which is compactly supported.
 There are a few things to consider (read on); this is an advanced option.
 If no kernel is provided, the compute_device option should be revisited.
 The default kernel will use the specified device to compute covariances.
 The default is False.